🎮 Reinforcement Learning¶

 -

-This paper proposes Deliberative Searcher, a reasoning-first framework that integrates search operations into chain-of-thought (CoT) generation with explicit confidence calibration.
-It employs constrained RL with adaptive Lagrangian multipliers to jointly optimize correctness and reliability, reducing the average "false-certain" rate of a 7B model from a baseline of 54% to 2%.
+This paper proposes Deliberative Searcher, a reasoning-primary framework that integrates search operations into CoT generation while maintaining explicit confidence calibration.
+By employing constrained RL with adaptive Lagrange multipliers to jointly optimize correctness and reliability, the framework reduces the average "false-certain" rate of 7B models from a 54% baseline to 2%.

 - Easy Samples Are All You Need: Self-Evolving LLMs via Data-Efficient Reinforcement Learning